He has a brilliant brain with deep and impressive knowledge, and he explains complex legal issues and develops arguments clearly.

 Publications

-Tom is one of the authors of the annual annotated Social Security Legislation volumes (Sweet & Maxwell).
+Tom has since 2021 been one of the authors of the annual annotated Social Security Legislation volumes (Sweet & Maxwell).
 They are the standard reference work on the law of social security.

 Tom’s other publications include: